-- R788-Product Candidate for B-Cell Lymphoma.
-Research has shown that over activity of the signaling enzyme spleen tyrosine kinase, or Syk, appears to have an essential role in the survival and proliferation of certain B-cell lymphoma cell lines, and that R788 can inhibit the growth of B-cell lymphoma driven by Syk over activity.
-In December 2008, we reported that R788 is well-tolerated by B-cell Lymphoma patients and shows therapeutic benefit in patients suffering from diffuse large B-Cell lymphoma (DLBCL) and chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+R788-Product Candidate for B-Cell Lymphoma.
+Lymphoma is a large class of blood cancers that affect the lymphatic system, which is part of the immune system.
+Research has shown that over activity of the signaling enzyme Syk appears to have an essential role in the survival and proliferation of certain B-cell lymphoma cell lines, and that R788 can inhibit the growth of B-cell lymphoma driven by Syk over activity.

+CLL/SLL.
 A total of 68 patients received 200 mg PO bid (orally, twice daily) of R788 until disease progression occurred.
 Treatment response rates from patients suffering from DLBCL and CLL/SLL were 22% and 55%, respectively.
-Response to treatment was evaluated using standard NHL response criteria (The Cheson Criteria).
+Response to treatment was evaluated using standard non-Hodgkin's lymphoma response criteria (The Cheson Criteria).
 Treatment-related adverse events included cytopenias, fatigue, diarrhea/abdominal discomfort and hypertension.
-Most adverse events were mild to moderate and were reversible. - R788-Product Candidate for T-Cell Lymphoma.
-Recent research has suggested that syk may be important in the growth of some types of T-cell lymphomas.
+Most adverse events were mild to moderate and were reversible.

+· R788-Product Candidate for T-Cell Lymphoma.
+Recent research has suggested that Syk may be important in the growth of some types of T-cell lymphomas.

-In March 2009, we announced the enrollment of the first patient in a Phase 2, multi-center clinical trial of R788 in patients with refractory or relapsed peripheral T-cell lymphoma (PTCL).
-The primary objective of the clinical trial is to assess the efficacy of R788, an orally bio-available Syk kinase inhibitor, in patients suffering from this subset of non-Hodgkin's lymphoma that originates in the patient's T-cells.
-Prior studies have suggested increased expression of syk at the cellular level in many of these patients with PTCL.
+In March 2009, we announced the enrollment of the first patient in a Phase 2, multi-center clinical trial of R788 in patients with refractory or relapsed peripheral T-cell lymphoma, or PTCL.
+The primary objective of the clinical trial is to assess the efficacy of R788 in patients suffering from this subset of non-Hodgkin's lymphoma that originates in the patient's T-cells.
+Prior studies have suggested increased expression of Syk at the cellular level in many of these patients with PTCL.

-The Phase 2 clinical trial will be conducted in two stages at several centers in North America with each patient receiving 200mg of R788 orally twice a day for a minimum of 8 weeks, or until disease progression or withdrawal from the clinical trial.
+The Phase 2 clinical trial is being conducted in two stages at several centers in North America, with each patient receiving 200mg of R788 orally twice a day for a minimum of eight weeks, or until disease progression or withdrawal from the clinical trial.
 During stage one, 19 patients with PTCL who previously failed to respond to standard of care treatment for their disease are expected to be evaluated.
 Stage two is expected to include the enrollment of approximately 36 patients.
-Efficacy will be assessed by computerized tomography/positron emission tomography (CT/PET) scans at baseline and CT scans of the disease-involved areas at 8 weeks.
+Efficacy will be assessed by computerized tomography/positron emission tomography scans at baseline and CT scans of the disease-involved areas at eight weeks.
 Safety will be assessed by periodic physical exams, blood tests and clinical laboratory work, among others.
 Results of the clinical trial are expected in the second half of 2010.